Kapiainen/Lauhdutin/Readme.md

 - Added setting for showing in the slot highlight if a supported platform client is not running.
 Currently supports Steam and Blizzard App.
 - Added setting for number of slots per row/column.
 - Added setting for determining the position of the toolbar and which edge to touch to make the toolbar visible.
-- Updated the setting title and tooltip for the paths to Blizzard games.
-- Updated settings menu so that bangs are now edited via Notepad.
 - Added new filters.
 - Added `blizzard:<argument>` filter.
 The old `battlenet:<argument>` filter is still available, but has been deprecated and will eventually be removed, if necessary.
 - Added reversed sorting icons and refactored relevant code.